crisp-im/crisp-export-chat-node/README.md

   * A URL to your website under **Support** in the **Features & Links** section.
 (These are required inorder to publish your plugin.)
   If you do not have a website yet, you can add `mailto:email@email.com` using your email so that users can contact you if they have any issues.
 8. Go to the **Settings** tab of your plugin:
   * Add plugin URLS.
-For this example we use [ngrok](https://ngrok.com), it will help you bind a public HTTPS addresses to your local server.
+For this example we use [ngrok](https://ngrok.com), it will help you bind public HTTPS addresses to your local server.
     * Callback example URL : `https://698e-79-168-37-128.ngrok.io/success`
     * Settings example URL : `https://698e-79-168-37-128.ngrok.io/config`
     * Action example URL   : `https://698e-79-168-37-128.ngrok.io/export`